lorrandal/eeg-power_variability/README.md

 The dataset used was provided in the Biological Signals Processing course, held by Professor Toffolo, Bioengineering, Department of Information Engineering, University of Padua, academic year 2014/2015.

+The code is contained in the scripit `main.m`.

 The two signals provided in the `data` folder are:

 `BFV2` : blood flow rate (cm/sec) measured with ecodoppler at the right